Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lincolnshire and are not the council.
 About us

-The Greater Lincolnshire Combined County Authority Employment and Skills Board was scheduled to discuss the implementation of the Adult Skills Fund, an updated Careers Action Plan, and the devolution of Post-16 Capacity Funding.
-The meeting's report pack outlined approaches for managing these funds and developing local skills initiatives.
+The Greater Lincolnshire Combined County Authority - Employment and Skills Board was scheduled to discuss the implementation of the Adult Skills Fund, an updated Careers Action Plan, and the devolution of Post-16 Capacity Funding.
+The meeting's agenda also included a confidential item regarding the Local Skills Improvement Plan.

 Implementation of the Adult Skills Fund